 Challenge yourself and fulfill your potential in unexpected ways.

-Penn Medicine's Administrative Fellowship is an exceptional two-year program specifically designed to give MBA, MHA, MPH, MSN and other accredited master's degree graduates the opportunity for mentorship by health care executives.
+Penn Medicine's Administrative Fellowship is a two-year program designed to give MBA, MHA, MPH, MSN and other accredited master's degree graduates the opportunity to be mentored by health care executives.
 You will gain unique day-to-day operational and strategic insights in a fast-paced environment that supports a 'hands-on' approach to your learning.
-This is a fellowship that will take you beyond the ordinary; in addition to the unique opportunity to lead your own projects and initiatives, you will participate in high-level meetings and decision-making processes, at both the corporate and health-system entity level.
+This is a fellowship that will take you beyond the ordinary.
+In addition to the unique opportunity to lead your own projects and initiatives, you will participate in high-level meetings and decision-making processes.

 The Guidance of Accomplished Leaders